EMI-/EMC-Ready SerDes—Basic Test Strategies and Guidelines

 The cable too must provide constant impedance, and its harness requires heavy shielding to prevent radiation.
 If a multipair cable is used, each cable pair requires individual shielding.
 The ubiquitous CAT5 cable is generally inadequate for automotive SerDes use.

 Connector and cable systems are available from many manufacturers.
-Products from Rosenberger
+Products from Rosenberger, JAE, or Hirose are recommended.

 In some systems, the shield of the connector is grounded on only one side of the link, and the other is connected to ground with a capacitor (typically 0.1µF).
 This coupling prevents DC-current flow in the cable shield due to differences in ground potential.